 Dinner theater: Marty's Blue Room

 brings New Orleans flavor to menu

-By Kristen Gaydos (Staff
+By Kristen Gaydos (Staff Writer) - Citizens Voice

 Plenty of New Orleans flavor on the menu means it's

 always Mardi Gras at Marty's Blue Room in Nanticoke.

 a microbrewery.
-Owner Jim Schonfeld said freshness
+Owner Jim Schonfeld said freshness and innovation

 are the keys to a unique menu at the family run restaurant.

-the freshest ingredients we can find," Schonfeld
+"It's the freshest ingredients we can find," Schonfeld

 the menu is done here."

-son, Ben, runs Benny's Brewing Co.
+Schonfeld's son, Ben, runs Benny's Brewing Co.
 Patrons